mauricelambert/UrlIPv6ZoneIdSecurity/README.md

       *  The string is a host name (i.e., not an IP address).
 ```

 Okay, so *Host* define as IP address can't set cookie for next request...
-But clients and servers implement it.
+But clients and servers implements it.

 ##### Implementations

-Now check if we can exploit in few implentations:
+Now check if we can exploit in few implementations:

-1. Python and standard library (**not vulnerable**): Keep square brackets `[]` to validate the hostname ([code](https://github.com/python/cpython/blob/ddc27f9c385f57db1c227b655ec84dcf097a8976/Lib/http/cookiejar.py#L619)):
+1. Python and standard library (**not vulnerable**): Keep square brackets `[]` to validate the host ([code](https://github.com/python/cpython/blob/ddc27f9c385f57db1c227b655ec84dcf097a8976/Lib/http/cookiejar.py#L619)):

 ```python
 cut_port_re = re.compile(r":\d+$", re.ASCII)